growilabs/growi-docs/docs/en/admin-guide/management-cookbook/audit-log.md

 ## Search

-You can search by username, date, or action name.
+You can search the audit log by user name, date, or action name.

 ### Username

-You can search for usernames that partially match the characters entered in the search field.
-Search results are categorized into 3 types.
+You can search by username.
+Search results are categorized into three types.

 - Active User
   - Active User